 - WP Meta SEO

 - W3 Total Cache

-- SEO by SQUIRRLY
+- SEO 2021 by SQUIRRLY

-- All in One Schema Rich Snippets
+- Schema - All in One Schema Rich Snippets

 - SEMrush Writing Assistant

-Monitor the quantity and quality of your traffic on a page by page basis, or zoom out to get an overview of your entire site.
+Monitor the quantity and quality of your traffic on a page-by-page basis, or zoom out to get an overview of your entire site.
 With the plugin, you can start discovering where to focus your attention — all without leaving WordPress.